How to Choose a Foster Care Agency in Victoria Without Regret

 Ask about: Current caseload and capacity for new carers.
 Specific respite and support arrangements.

-VACCA (Victorian Aboriginal Child Care Agency)
+VACCA (Victorian Aboriginal Child and Community Agency)

 If you are a non-Indigenous carer in a catchment with a high proportion of Aboriginal children in care, understanding VACCA's role and the Placement Principle is important even if you register with a different CSO.